Horizontal vs. Vertical Property: What’s the Difference When Buying in Greece?

 Table of Contents

-If you’re thinking about buying a home in Greece, you might come across two legal terms that sound simple but carry a lot of implications: Horizontal and vertical property.
+If you are thinking about buying a home in Greece, you might come across two legal terms that sound simple but play an important role in property ownership: Horizontal and vertical property.
 At first glance, these might seem like just technical distinctions.
-In reality, they affect everything from what kind of home you can buy to how much freedom you have in managing and modifying it, to what type of maintenance responsibilities you’ll face later on.
+In reality, they actually shape key aspects of ownership, such as the structure of the property, how common areas are shared, the rights and responsibilities of the owners, and the maintenance responsibilities that may apply.

 What Does Horizontal Ownership Mean in Greece?

-This means you’re subject to a building regulation agreement (Κανονισμός Πολυκατοικίας), which dictates everything from how repairs are handled to what alterations are allowed, and even rules around noise or short-term rentals.
-These regulations are important because they set expectations in shared spaces.
-For instance, installing solar panels on the roof or making changes to the façade of the building requires permission from the other co-owners.
-In short, horizontal ownership often comes with a set of compromises due to the communal nature of the property.
+This means you’re subject to a building regulation agreement, which can dictate everything regarding the common areas and the relationship between the co-owners, from how repairs are handled to what alterations are allowed, and even rules around noise or short-term rentals.
+These regulations can be found in the horizontal properties establishment deed and the co-ownership regulations, and are important because they set expectations in shared spaces.
+For instance, installing solar panels on the roof or making changes to the façade of the building might require permission from the other co-owners.
+In short, horizontal ownership often comes with a set of rules due to the communal nature of the property.

 What Is Vertical Ownership and Where Is It Found?